 In project management, a flow chart is a visual aid to understand the methodology you’re using to manage the project.
 The diagram shows the interdependent and parallel processes over the course of the project’s life cycle.

 Project managers use a flow chart to offer a clear picture of process and to find ways to improve project efficiency.
 A flow chart displays graphically the project’s objective and seeks to more logically order the activities therein.
 But, a flow chart can also help with monitoring progress and even status reporting.

-The project management flow chart is one of the many tools you need as a project manager to control the project.
+A flow chart is one of the many project management charts and tools you need as a project manager to control a project.
 With the right project management software, your management can be even more productive and efficient.
 But before we get to that, let’s look a little more closely at what a flow chart is outlining.

 What Does a Project Flow Chart Outline?

 That would then lead to two different streams: if the project charter isn’t approved, you must either adjust or cancel the project, which leads back to the initiation, or it results in the cancellation of the project.
 If the project charter is approved, then you can continue with the planning process.

 Executing can be a whole other flow chart, leading to the development of the project team, securing resources for quality assurance and the manner of communication distribution.
 Again, you either adjust, cancel or continue, and depending on which you choose, you’re back at the beginning, cancelling that phase or moving on to the next procedure.